vaishnavivanga/06-25_practice/README.md

 # Readme file
-This is a basic read me file
+This is a basic read-me file
+File is used for demo.